Last updated on 21 March, 2022

 2. Making AI easy and scalable for business people

 Not too long ago, AI was complex, expensive and scarce.
-WorkFusion was founded to make AI easy for business people — and the success that leading banks, insurance companies and healthcare organizations have seen using our product suggest we’re meeting that goal.
+WorkFusion was founded to make AI easy for business people — and the success that leading banks and financial institutions, as well as large insurance companies and healthcare organizations, have seen using our product suggests we’re meeting that goal.

 How?
 The key is a proprietary native capability called AutoML, which automates the expensive, complex data science work that used to require a team of Ph.Ds to spend months cleansing data, selecting and testing different machine learning models.
 AutoML watches people do their jobs, finds and learns patterns, and selects and trains the right algorithm to automate the work… within days.